Mississippi Labor Laws Guide

 There are also some restrictions on child labor in specific industries.

-To provide an example, all minors are prohibited from working with explosives and radioactive substances — we'll cover the details of prohibited occupations for minors in the state of Mississippi in one of the following segments.
+For example, all minors are prohibited from working with explosives and radioactive substances — we will cover the details of prohibited occupations for minors in the state of Mississippi in one of the following segments.

-Let's start with some restrictions to the maximum hours of work and night work for minors' employment.
+Let's start with some restrictions on the maximum number of work hours and night work for minors' employment.

 The maximum number of work hours for minors in Mississippi